stancs/event-handling-system/README.md

 administrator@lydia:~/code/coding-exercise/backend-challenge-kh/scripts$
 ```

-### `Event Summary` test
+### Batch Test for `Event Summary`
-Since `Event Summary` request is somewhat complicated so that it might be hard to test it if you don't put quite many sample data.
+To test `Event Summary` request, plenty of sample data should be stored in advance.

-`test.js` is generating event data randomly with given sample sizes.
-There are `enter`, `comment`, `highfive`, and `leave` type of events.
-The test script will generate one of these events randomly, and compute the summary beforehand so that we can compare with the `Event Summary` responose.
+`src/batchTest.js` is generating event data randomly with given sample sizes (default is set as 100) and send HTTP POST request to insert event data to the backend server.
+There are four types of events-`enter`, `comment`, `highfive`, and `leave`.
+The batch test script will generate one of these events randomly, and compute the summary beforehand so that the tester can compare it with the `Event Summary` responose.

-To run this test script, run `node test.js`
+To run this test script, run `npm run test`

 ```
 administrator@lydia:~/code/coding-exercise/backend-challenge-kh$ node test.js